Austin becomes the first Texas metropolis to experiment with ‘assured income’

 Ad

-Clarification, Could 6, 2022: This story has been updated to replicate that Austin is the first Texas city to use native tax dollars for a “assured revenue” program, and that different Texas cities have experimented with comparable programs using different kinds of funding.
+Clarification, Might 6, 2022: This story has been up to date to mirror that Austin is the primary Texas metropolis to make use of native tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with comparable packages using other varieties of funding.

 Quelle: www.click2houston.com